Anon-Planet/thgtoa/guide.md

 Pros: Usually that verdict is "final", and you will probably avoid further issues if you are good.

 Cons: Usually that verdict is "final", and you will probably be banned without any appeal possibility if you are not good.
 Sometimes those reviews end up on the platform just ghosting you and cancel you without any reason whatsoever.
-Any appeal will be left unanswered, ignored, or will generate some random dark pattern bug when trying to appeal that specific identity (this happens on Instagram for instance where if your account gets "suspended" obviously by some manual review, trying to complete the appeal form will just throw an error and tell you to try again later (I have been trying this same appeal for that identity for the past 6 months at least).
+Any appeal will be left unanswered, ignored, or will generate some random dark pattern bug when trying to appeal that specific identity (this happens on Instagram for instance where if your account gets "suspended" obviously by some manual review, trying to complete the appeal form will just throw an error and tell you to try again later (We have been trying this same appeal for that identity for the past 6 months at least).

 ## Getting Online: